r-spatial/rgee/README.md

 [![CII Best
 Practices](https://bestpractices.coreinfrastructure.org/projects/3527/badge)](https://bestpractices.coreinfrastructure.org/projects/3527)

+`rgee` is a bindings package for calling [Google
+Earth Engine API](https://developers.google.com/earth-engine/) from within R. Additionally, functions have been done for making painless the connection with the R spatial ecosystem.

+## What is Google Earth Engine?

 [Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that allows users getting access to a petabyte-scale archive of remote sensing data and run geospatial analysis on Google’s infrastructure.
-The `rgee` package provides full access to the [Google Earth Engine API](https://developers.google.com/earth-engine/) from within R and defines additional tools for automating processes.
+Google currently just offers Python and JavaScript support.

 **Earth Engine Python API**: